The Little Robot:

 Bonus: Visual Design

-Description: I decided to go for a handcrafted touch in order to invoke a sense that this is personal, friendly, and trustworthy website.
+Description: I decided to go for a handcrafted touch in order to invoke a sense that this is a personal, friendly, and trustworthy website.

 Case Study Coming Soon!